All Episodes

 I cannot justify their ill-preparedness for this moment.

-You cannot justify they have been running on repeal and replace, repeal and replace, repeal and replace, repeal and replace since Obama got elected, and this thing was done through reconciliation in 2009 around Christmas.
+You cannot justify they have been running on repeal and replace, repeal and replace, repeal and replace, repeal and replace since Obama got elected and this thing was done through reconciliation in 2009 around Christmas.

-Give us the House, we can stop this.
+Give us the House.

 No, you can't.